 DAAD is the German national agency for the support of international academic cooperation.
-We offer programs and funding for students, faculty, researchers and others in higher education, providing financial support to over 67,000 individuals per year.
+We offer programs and funding for students, faculty, researchers and others in higher education, providing financial support to almost 120,000 individuals per year.
 We also represent the German higher education system abroad, promote Germany as an academic and research destination, and help build ties between institutions around the world.

 To learn more about DAAD, visit the english website of DAAD Germany www.daad.de/en